teambit/docs/docs/tutorial/08-render-component.md

 ```

 :::note
-Uncomment the above snippet in your project to see it rendered in your workspace UI.
+Uncomment the above snippet in your project (`tech-jokes-viewer.composition.tsx`) to see it rendered in your workspace UI.
 :::

 <img src='/img/ws_getting_started_compositions.png' style={{boxShadow: '3px 3px 15px 3px rgba(0,0,0,0.20)'}}></img>